dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ## Overview

-This post explains the construction of an efficient parallel execution that preserves block pre-order utilizing two key tenets:
+The construction of an efficient parallel execution that preserves block pre-order revolves around two key tenets:

 * **MVCC**: An in-memory data structure keeps versioned write-sets, the j-transaction storing values whose version is j.
 A special value ABORTED may be stored at version j when the latest invocation of j-transaction aborts.
 A read by k-transaction obtains the value recorded by the latest invocation of a j-transaction with the highest j &lt; k (the k-transaction suspends on an ABORTED value and resumes when the value becomes set).